 Carve the bird and don’t mind too much about making it pretty.
 This is comfort food, not a carving competition.
 I remove the wings and legs by twisting them out of their joint.
 Rustic and easy.
 Then I look for the breast bone in the middle of the duck breast and make a deep cut down to the bone next to it.
 Just follow the ribs and take the breast off.
 Repeat on the other side.

 After your feast, the fun part begins: pulling every bit of flesh from the bones.
 This is job for rolled up sleeves and an apron.
 Keep the bones, you can freeze them and use them for a delicious soup stock later!

 You could upgrade the duck to goose, you just have to adjust the cooking time.
 Probably three hours are more than enough.
 Or you could take a step back and roast a chicken.
 In any case, I cordially recommend Jamie Olivers roasting guide when in doubt.

 The spices you use can make a big difference.
 The duck really doesn’t need more than salt and pepper to be delicious, and if you are a purist, this will already make you happy.
 Use rosemary for mediterrean vibes.
 I can see cinnamon or ras-el-hanout for an oriental touch.

 Don’t feel forced to use red cabbage.
 You could just use root vegetables as if you would make roasted vegetables.
 Or some nice potatoes for possibly the best roasted potatoes known to mankind.
-As long you are able to find them, it would be an excellent idea to use prickly pears.
+As long you are able to find them, it would be an excellent idea to use quinces.
 Or maybe kale, dark green, almost black, with loads of garlic.